DHS' Noem vows to continue Trump's immigration crackdown, as judge says Guard deployment was illegal

 “Just because you think you’re here as a citizen, or because you’re a member of a certain group or you’re not a citizen, it doesn’t mean that you’re going to be protected and not face consequences from the laws that this country stands for," she said.

-Noem criticized the California senator's interruption, calling it "inappropriate.”
-A statement from her agency said Noem and Padilla met after the news conference for about 15 minutes, but it also chided him for “disrespectful political theater.”
+Noem criticized the Padilla's interruption, calling it "inappropriate.”
+A statement from her agency said the two met after the news conference for about 15 minutes, but it also chided him for “disrespectful political theater.”

 Padilla said later that he was demanding answers about the “increasingly extreme immigration enforcement actions” and only wanted to ask Noem a question.
 He said he was handcuffed but not arrested.

-The Trump administration has rapidly expanded military deployments to Los Angeles over the past week and has said it is willing to send troops to other cities to assist with immigration enforcement and controlling disturbances — in line with what Trump promised during last year's campaign.
+The administration has said it is willing to send troops to other cities to assist with immigration enforcement and controlling disturbances — in line with what Trump promised during last year's campaign.

 Some 2,000 Guard soldiers were in the nation's second-largest city and were soon to be joined by 2,000 more, along with about 700 Marines, said Maj.
 Gen. Scott Sherman, who is in charge of the operation.

-About 500 of the Guard troops deployed to the Los Angeles protests have been trained to accompany agents on immigration operations, the commander said Wednesday.
+About 500 of the Guard troops deployed to the Los Angeles protests have been trained to accompany agents on immigration operations, Sherman said Wednesday.
 The Guard has the authority to temporarily detain people who attack officers, but any arrests must be made by law enforcement.

-While some troops have already gone on such missions, he said it’s too early to say if that will continue even after the protests die down.

-“We are expecting a ramp-up,” Sherman said, noting that protests across the nation were being discussed.
-“I’m focused right here in LA, what’s going on right here.
-But you know, I think we’re, we’re very concerned.”

 With more demonstrations expected over the weekend, and the possibility that Trump could send troops to other states for immigration enforcement, governors are weighing what to do.

 Texas Gov. Greg Abbott, a Republican, has put 5,000 National Guard members on standby in cities where demonstrations are planned.
-In other Republican-controlled states, governors have not said when or how they're planning to deploy troops for protests.
+In other Republican-controlled states, governors have not said when or how they may deploy troops.

-“Illinois follows the law.
-But let me be clear: We expect the federal government to follow the law too,” Illinois Gov. JB Pritzker said Thursday during a Capitol Hill hearing on state immigration policies.

-Los Angeles police have made about 470 arrests since Saturday, the vast majority of which were for failing to leave the area at the request of law enforcement, according to the police department.
+There have been about 470 arrests since Saturday, the vast majority of which were for failing to leave the area at the request of law enforcement, according to the police department.

-There have been a handful of more serious charges, including for assault against police officers and for possession of a Molotov cocktail and a gun.
-Nine police officers have been hurt, mostly with minor injures.
-Some were transported to a hospital and released.
+There have been a handful of more serious charges, including for assault against officers and for possession of a Molotov cocktail and a gun.
+Nine officers have been hurt, mostly with minor injuries.

 Rodriguez reported from San Francisco and Seewer from Toledo, Ohio.
 Associated Press writers Julie Watson in San Diego, Jesse Bedayn in Denver, and Jim Vertuno in Austin, Texas, and Hallie Golden in Seattle contributed.